Analysis Services Developer Documentation

 Multidimensional Model Programming Describes the development tasks and approaches for integrating multidimensional model objects in a custom solution.

-Tabular Model Programming for Compatibility Level 1200 New in SQL Server 2016.
-Summarizes the interfaces and script languages used for working with Tabular 1200 models programmatically.
+Tabular Model Programming for Compatibility Level 1200 and higher New in SQL Server 2016.
+Summarizes the interfaces and script languages used for working with Tabular 1200 and higher models programmatically.

 Tabular Model Programming for Compatibility Levels 1050 through 1103 This documentation is intended for developers who support tabular models at earlier compatibility levels.
 It describes the CSDL extensions that define a tabular model in XML syntax.
 It also includes information about tabular object model definitions and syntax.